schklom/Mirror-workflows/readme.md

 # README #

+## Introduction ##

+Feedropolis is a rss feed generator.
+It can take any site that is accessible directly via an URL, parse it's contents via XPATH and generate an Atom feed from that content.

+How to parse each site is selected by the user in a visual GUI.
+Feedropolis can even handle content that is rendered by javascript.
+The only requirement is a direct URL.

 ## Installation ##

 Deployment with docker is recommended

+- Pre-requisite: you need to have have installed [docker](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script) and [docker-compose](https://docs.docker.com/compose/install/)
-- clone from gitlab
+- clone or download the repo from [gitlab](https://gitlab.com/stormking/feedropolis/)
-- edit config file (see below)
+- edit the config (see below)
-- use docker to deploy
+- use docker to deploy: `docker-compose up -d` builds and starts the app including the database in the background
+- then open [localhost](http://localhost/) in the browser to access the UI

 ### Configuration: